school immunization exemption

 Definition: Percent of children in grades k-12 with a personal exemption from immunizations.

-Data Source: Washington State Department of Health, Office of Immunization and Child Profile.
-Data available for download from https://data.wa.gov/, under vaccination.
+Data Source: Washington State Department of Health.
+Data available at https://doh.wa.gov/data-and-statistical-reports/washington-tracking-network-wtn/school-immunization/dashboard.
 Presentation of data by Spokane Regional Health District, Data Center.